poetic/ember-cli-fsg-list/README.md

 ```

 # Component variables:
-- list        : Ember array of Ember objects
+- list:            Ember array of Ember objects
-- itemPartial : string, template name
+- itemPartial:     string, template name
-- filterTerm  : string
+- filterTerm:      string
-- filterBy    : array of strings OR function
+- filterBy:        array of strings OR function
-- sortBy      : array of strings OR function
+- sortBy:          array of strings OR function
-- groupBy     : a function
+- groupBy:         a function
+- groupTitleAttrs: array of strings
-- actionName  : string, action name in your controller
+- actionName:      string, action name in your controller

 # Emitted variables from the component to partial template:
-- item           : Ember object, an object from the input list
+- item:           Ember object, an object from the input list
-- item.\_isTitle : boolean, if this item is a group title
+- item.\_isTitle: boolean, if this item is a group title
-- item.\_title   : string, output of the group function
+- item.\_title:   string, output of the group function
-- \_selectItem   : function, used to bubble up the action to your controller
+- \_selectItem:   function, used to bubble up the action to your controller